Micron and Onondaga County Executive Provide Additional Information Regarding Micron’s Clay Mega-Fabs at Town Hall Meeting

 In response to questions about the expected impact on local hospitals and schools, Micron plans to work with the County to bolster staffing at local health care facilities in order to support Micron’s growth.
 McMahon noted that schools are expected to experience population growth in both Onondaga County and surrounding counties.
 According to McMahon, most schools in the county have surplus space or buildings that could be utilized to accommodate any initial growth, but he acknowledged that in 5-10 years there could be discussions about expansion in the districts that experience the highest population growth because of the facilities operated by Micron and other supporting businesses.

 Arnzen also offered insight for local business owners on how they might interact and develop a working relationship with Micron.
 According to Arnzen, Micron executives will continue to be available at future town hall meetings, and the company plans to hold “Local Supplier Days” inviting business owners to learn about working with Micron as part of their community engagement plan.

-If you have any questions about the information presented in this memo, please contact Brian Butler, Bob Kirchner, any attorney in Bond’s semiconductor industry group or the Bond attorney with whom you are in regular contact.
+If you have any questions about the information presented in this memo, please contact Brian Butler, Bob Kirchner, Jared A. Joyce, any attorney in Bond’s semiconductor industry group or the Bond attorney with whom you are in regular contact.